schulke-214/await-catched/README.md

 ### await-catched vs await-to-js

 The main difference between [await-to-js][await-to-js-url] and **await-catched** is the way that these two libraries are designed.
-While [await-to-js][await-to-js-url] aims to handle errors like you would do in a go-lang programm, **await-catched** focuses on ease of use and modern api design.
+While [await-to-js][await-to-js-url] aims to handle errors like you would do in a go-lang program, **await-catched** focuses on ease of use and modern api design.

 > The primary design goal is to minimize the amount of code you need to write to handle errors.